MicrosoftDocs/azure-devops-yaml-schema/task-reference/mysql-deployment-on-machine-group-v1.md

 **`SqlPassword`** - **Password**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The password for MySQL Database.
+Specifies the password for MySQL Database.
 The password can be a variable defined in the pipeline, such as `$(password)`, and may be marked as `secret` to secure it.
 <!-- :::editable-content-end::: -->
 <br>